Town of Little Wolf

 Correspondence was reviewed.

-Motion Prellwitz, second Elsner to Adjourn.
-Motion Carried.
-Meeting was adjourned at 9:35 pm.
+Bonikowske/ Beyer to adjourn.
+Meeting was adjourned at 8:45 pm.

 Jackie Beyer, Clerk